E-G-C/avs-workshop-step-by-step/getting-started.md

 ### **vCenter, HCX, and NSX-T URLs**

 Please refer to the Identity blade in the Azure portal for AVS vCenter, HCX, and NSX-T URLs and Login Information.
+** PLEASE DO NOT CLICK GENERATE A NEW PASSWORD BUTTON UNDER CREDENTIALS IN AZURE PORTAL **

 **Note**: In a real customer environment, the local [cloudadmin@vsphere.local](mailto:cloudadmin@vsphere.local) account should be